What is Daily Gratitude Habit?

 Your next steps....

 I started “blogging” back in November 2006 while I was on bedrest for 2 months in the hospital.
 I’m not sure very many people knew what blogging was, but I was trying to keep the family updated – and yes, it was a very difficult time.
 My two-year-old was at home and was constantly saying “go see Mama.”
 And my heart was breaking.
 But I kept shifting to find the light and see the positives, remembering the precious new life I was growing.
 Our beautiful girl was born safely, and these blogging efforts evolved alongside my parenting journey.
 What started off as S.P.A.
 Time Mom became S.P.A.
 Time Living.
 SPA stood for Self-care Promotes Ability: ability to thrive and serve at home and work.
 But the conversations online shifted to how to find the time.
 So the next pivot was creating Chaos Cleanse… on how to create space.
 It was then, and still is, too easy to fall into the “I’m too busy” trap and get caught up in the daily fires of “need to”s and “should”s.
 It’s too easy to end up in “react and respond” mode to life, vs. creating our days with intention and attention.
 I fell into this trap as well, while my website and my efforts lay fairly dormant.
 Also, I still wasn’t crystal clear on the “what” and “why.”
-Well, 14 years later, I am clear.
+Well, now I found clarity.
 I’m clear that we absolutely have time for creating the basic habit of gratitude that helps us cut through all the excuses of no time.
 Gratitude truly can shift our attention and help give us more intention to show up as our best selves and make the biggest difference in both our personal and professional lives.

 I’m a lifelong learner, especially fascinated by all areas related to optimizing ourselves as humans – both personally and professionally.
 A few academic/professional accolades include: